raksooo/tuibe/README.md

 ```

 ## Todo
+- Add logging
+- Combine `handle_event` and `registered_events`
+- Add command for: copy url, select all, deselect all, update last played timestamp to current video
 - Design improvements
-- Copy url for currently selected video or feed
-- Combine `handle_event` and `registered_events`
+- Save watched video urls instead of timestamp of last timestamp
 - Add support for RSS in addition to ATOM
 - Add support for other RSS feeds than YouTube
 - Add backend for YouTube API
-- Add flag to run with different backend
+- Add flag and config option to run with different backend
 - Correctly handle emojis in feed name and video name